bbbradsmith/hatariB/DEVELOP.md

     * `__LIBRETRO__` define provides our primary means to contain our C code alterations.
     * `-fPIC` produces relocatable code necessary for a shared-object.
   * `CMAKEFLAGS` provides some command-line control to Hatari's cmake:
-    * Provide our static SDL2 and zlib libraries.
+    * Provide our static zlib library.
+    * Provide an include path to our included SDL2 header files.
     * Disable `Readline`, `X11`, `PNG`, `PortMidi` and `CapsImage` library dependencies.
     * `ENABLE_SMALL_MEM=0` allocates 16MB always instead of ST configured memory size (typically 1MB), allowing speed optimizations.
 If building for a platform with very limited RAM we might reconsider this.
   * `CMAKEBUILDFLAGS` provides -j` allowing faster parallel builds.